Django Integration

 How do I handle API timeouts in Django?

-Pass a timeout parameter to requests.post(): requests.post(url, json=data, timeout=5).
+Pass a timeout parameter to requests.get(): requests.get(url, params=params, timeout=5).
 This ensures your registration flow is not blocked if the API is temporarily slow.
 You can also wrap the call in a try/except and allow the signup through if the API is unreachable.

 Ready to integrate?